aws-amplify/amplify-ios-samples/Photo-Sharing-Sample/README.md

 ```
 Provide the responses listed after each of the following prompts to configure Auth.
 ```
 ?
-Do you want to use the default authentication and security configuration? `Default configuration with Social Provider (Federation)`
+Do you want to use the default authentication and security configuration? `Default configuration` ?
-?
 How do you want users to be able to sign in? `Username` ?
-Do you want to configure advanced settings? `No, I am done.` What domain name prefix do you want to use? `(default)` ?
-Enter your redirect signin URI: `myapp://`
+Do you want to configure advanced settings? `No, I am done.`
-?
-Do you want to add another redirect signin URI `No` ?
-Enter your redirect signout URI: `myapp://`
-?
-Do you want to add another redirect signout URI `No` ?
-Select the social providers you want to configure for your user pool: `Don't select anything, <hit enter> `
 ```
 These commands configure Amplify Auth to authenticate users via a username and password using a pre-built HostedUI endpoint to display sign-up and sign-in interfaces in an embedded web view.
 After the sign-in process is complete it will redirect back to your app at the URI you specified.
 This value matches an entry in the app's info.plist that registers your app as a handler for this URI.